 We unveiled a plaque in Great Ducie Street in Manchester in October last year to commemorate the £3.2m work by Network Rail, in partnership with the Railway Heritage Trust.

-Gallery: the Great Ducie Street before and after restoration
+The Great Ducie Street before and after restoration

 Morpeth Railway Station